GangGreenTemperTatum/Wireshark/README.md

 ~ % brew install wireshark
 ~ % brew install --cask wireshark
 ```
-Note, after doing so you will need to install chmodBPF to allow capturing on local interfaces
+> Note, after doing so you will need to install chmodBPF to allow capturing on local interfaces
+* Of course, MAC OS driver used to capture packets is libpcap.

 ### `WireShark-Profiles`

-`Wireshark Profiles` - Containing DFilters, CFilters (BPF Syntax), Coloring Rules, Preferences (including font size and style, layout, Protocol preferences E.G {{TCP Relative SEQ Numbers}}), IOGraphs
+* `Wireshark Profiles` - Containing DFilters, CFilters (BPF Syntax), Coloring Rules, Preferences (including font size and style, layout, Protocol preferences E.G {{TCP Relative SEQ Numbers}}), IOGraphs
-When you create a new Profile, Wireshark makes a copy of the Global Configurations to the destination profile and folder
+* When you create a new Profile, Wireshark makes a copy of the Global Configurations to the destination profile and folder
-Wireshark Personal Preferences override Global Preferences
+* Wireshark Personal Preferences override Global Preferences
-`Display Filter Macros` are saved in `{dfilters_macros}` in your Personal Configuration Folder and if created under a profile other than the default, the `{dfilters_macros}` is saved in the Profile's directory.
+* `Display Filter Macros` are saved in `{dfilters_macros}` in your Personal Configuration Folder and if created under a profile other than the default, the `{dfilters_macros}` is saved in the Profile's directory.
+* Wireshark does not contain Capture Filter macros and is only for Display Filters
+* Display Filters (default file = `dfilters`) can be created based on the contents of fields that do not actually exist in the packet such as "Time Since Referenced" or "First Packet Field", which is not the same for cfilters
+* dfilters (Display Filters, using Wireshark custom syntax) can be applied during the capture process

 * The syntax used for this file is:

 ```